-First and topmost, I wanted easy entry of the calls from a legal description.
-Then I wanted the app to draw out the parcel, verify acreage or square footage, and allow me to export the data or email it out of the app.
-Here's the app for the iOS.
-Here's the app for Android.
+People looking for an app such as Metes and Bounds to draw plats likely want easy entry of the calls from a legal description.
+It's useful for the app to draw out the parcel, verify acreage or square footage, and allow the user to export the data or email it out of the app.

-I chose a lengthy legal description of a land parcel of around 30 acres in size.
-I entered 25 calls from the legal description, all something like this: N 44 deg 30' 25", 231.25 feet.
+A tester chose to test an entry for a lengthy legal description of a land parcel of around 30 acres in size, and entered 25 calls from the legal description, all something like this: N 44 deg 30' 25", 231.25 feet.

-The N, S, E and W entries are just buttons for each, and the degrees minutes and seconds are typed in from the number keypad that pops up when you tap on the box where you need to enter the number.
-It was easy to enter the 25 calls in about 10 minutes, even though it was my first time to use the software.
+In the app, the N, S, E, and W entries are just buttons for each, and the degrees minutes and seconds are typed in from the number keypad that pops up when you tap on the box where you need to enter the number.
+It was easy to enter the 25 calls in about 10 minutes, even though it was the tester's first time to use the software.

-For this first experience, I was ready to blame the app when the final leg of the property didn't close at the POB, Point of Beginning.
+For this first experience, the tester was ready to blame the app when the final leg of the property didn't close at the POB, Point of Beginning.
 There was a gap.
-Since there had already been an ILR (Improvement Location Report) done, I knew there wasn't supposed to be a problem with this parcel.
-But, there was with my entries.
-I hadn't made an error, as the legal description I was using from the title binder had a typo.
-One length was shown as 12.5 feet, when it was supposed to be 72.5 feet.
-That's where the drawing failed to close the points with a 60 foot gap.
+Since there had already been an ILR (Improvement Location Report) done, the tester knew there wasn't supposed to be a problem with this parcel.

-The app created the drawing for me, and once I corrected the length entry that was in error, the lines closed at the point of beginning, and all was well.
-The app gave me the parcel square footage and acreage as well.
+The app created the drawing for the tester, and once he corrected the length entry that was in error, the lines closed at the point of beginning, and all was well.
+The app provided the parcel square footage and acreage as well.
 If for no other use than checking legal descriptions, this is a very useful app for $4.99.
-I could email out the calls and also the drawing, so could use this to provide a client with basic information about a parcel.
+A user can email out the calls and also the drawing, so they could use this to provide a client with basic information about a parcel.

 If all you need to do is check legal descriptions to see if they plat out correctly, or if you have a legal and no survey or plat, this app at $4.99 is a real value.
 You can take just a few minutes and show your client the shape of the parcel.